-You will need to create the "Area of Interest" (AOI), which is the specific land area for which you want to compute the CSR2.
+Once the area is in view, you will need to define the "Area of Interest" (AOI), which is the specific land area for which you want to compute the CSR2.

 Note: If you want to compute the CSR2 for your entire acreage, trace around the boundaries of your land.
 If you want to compute the CSR2 for just the cropland, trace around the cropland leaving out farmsteads, pastureland, etc.

-- 2. After the AOI has been computed, you can see the number of acres and soil types you have selected by clicking on the "Soil Map" tab at the top of the screen.
-Check this number to see if you have selected the right number of acres for your farm or field.
-At this point, if needed, you can redraw your AOI by selecting the Area of Interest (AOI) tab and redrawing the area following the steps outlined above.
+- After the AOI has been defined, you can see the number of acres and soil types you have selected by clicking on the "Soil Map" tab at the top of the screen.
+Check the “Total for Area of Interest” to see if you have selected the right number of acres for your farm or field.
+At any point, if needed, you can redraw your AOI by selecting the Area of Interest (AOI) tab and redrawing the area following the steps outlined above.

 Choices available under the "Soil Data Explorer" tab.

-If you have selected the area you’d like to find the CSR2 values for:
+Once you have defined the area you’d like to find the CSR2 values for:

-- Next, if you have selected the area for which you’d like to find CSR2 values, click the "Soil Data Explorer" yellow tab at the top of the screen.
-The map will appear showing the soil types in your AOI.
+- Click the "Soil Data Explorer" yellow tab above the soils map.
+The map will update to show the soil types in your AOI.

 - A menu will also appear on the left side of your screen titled "Suitabilities and Limitations Ratings."
-Click on "Vegetative Productivity" in the menu
+This is a long list of the information available in Web Soil Survey, but information specific to CSR2 can be found by clicking on "Vegetative Productivity" in the menu.

-- A menu will appear under Vegetative Productivity.
+- The menu will expand under Vegetative Productivity.
 Click on "Iowa Corn Suitability Rating."

 - Next click "View Rating."

-- The map of your AOI will show the color coded soil types.
+- The map of your AOI will update to show color-coded soil types.
 Also, a table will appear under the map titled "Iowa Corn Suitability Rating – Summary by Map Unit."
 It shows the Soil numbers (Map unit symbol), Soil names (Map unit name), CSR2 (Rating), Acres of each soil type (AOI), and Percent of this soil type in the field (Percent AOI).

 - You want to know the Weighted Average CSR2 for the entire AOI.
 However, Web Soil Survey just provides the soil types and their CSR2 rating.
 To compute the CSR2, you can manually calculate the weighted average or use the Decision Tool "Calculating a Weighted Average CSR2."

-- To compute the weighted average CSR, enter or copy and paste the information from the table on the NRCS Website table into the Decision Tool.
+- To compute the weighted average CSR2, enter manually, or copy and paste the information from the table on the NRCS Website table into the Decision Tool.

 - To facilitate this process, highlight all of the information specific to the individual soil types (do not include column names at the top or the total at the bottom of the table).
-Then copy the information by simultaneously depressing the "Control" and "C" keys on your keyboard.
+Then copy the information by simultaneously pressing the "Control (CTRL) and "C" keys on your keyboard.

-- If the information is accurately placed in the spreadsheet, it will automatically compute the weighted average CSR at the bottom of the spreadsheet.
+- If the information is accurately placed in the spreadsheet, it will automatically compute the weighted average CSR2 at the bottom of the spreadsheet.

 - If you want a printed version of the Web Soil Survey analysis for your records, click on the "printable version" button at the top of your screen.
 Then click "view" on the screen that appears.
 Finally, print the map and table that appear (may need to disable pop-up blockers for the site to work properly).
 You can also print your information contained in the Decision Tool, Calculating a Weighted Average CSR2, for your records.